2009 United States state legislative elections: Virginia

 All seats of the Virginia House of Delegates are up for election.
 Delegates are elected to two-year terms in single-member districts.
 Republicans expanded their majority.

-Territoral Summaries
+Territorial summaries

 Northern Mariana Islands

 All seats of the Northern Mariana Islands House of Representatives and half of the Northern Mariana Islands Senate are up for election.
 Senators are elected to four-year terms and Representatives are elected to two-year terms.